Wholesale Energy Prices

-The delayed arrival of winter temperatures has led to a 9% drop on Irish wholesale gas prices from last month.
-The Naturgy Energy Review and Forecast for January 2019 shows Irish wholesale gas remain significantly higher compared to January 2018, increasing 15% year-on-year.
+The delayed arrival of winter temperatures has led to a 9% drop on Irish wholesale energy prices (Gas) from last month.
+The Naturgy Energy Review and Forecast for January 2019 shows Irish wholesale energy prices (gas) remain significantly higher compared to January 2018, increasing 15% year-on-year.

 The review also shows that electricity prices have increased by 5% month-on-month, but are a substantial 55% higher compared to January 2018.
 On average, renewables account for 30% of the power generation mix, with wind generation down a significant 23% from the previous month.